 All close contacts should undergo home quarantine for 10 days after last exposure, even if their PCR test has returned negative

-Residents and visitors who have come in close contact with Covid-19 patients in Dubai must undergo 10 days of home quarantine – even if they did not develop any symptoms, the Dubai Health Authority (DHA) has announced.
+Residents and visitors who come in close contact with Covid-19 patients in Dubai must undergo 10 days home quarantine, even if their test result is negative, the Dubai Health Authority (DHA) has announced.